Is a Paleo Diet Healthy?

 The purported health benefits of Paleo

-Here's a list of the health benefits that Paleo dieters attribute to the diet.
+Here's a list of the health benefits from the Paleo lifestyle.

 Check out Paleo Korean BBQ-Style Chicken